ShobaS/Daily-Log/log.md

 Day 79:
 Tried to implement promise in leaderboard challenge in a better way and handle the errors.
 Tried to understand about promises and async/await.

+Day 80:
+Read through some random articles.
+Nothing much.
+Have to start working on something.